Gerst20051/ConferenceManager/README.md

 # ConferenceManager

-Manage talks and attendees at a conference.
+Manage talks and attendees for conferences.

+Open [http://hnswave.co/conference-manager/](http://hnswave.co/conference-manager/) to view it in the browser.

 ## Setup Repo